RemBog/FloatingTextAPI/README.md

 # FloatingTextAPI
 An API allowing to make a floating text in two lines of code!
 By RemBog

+To learn how to use the API go to https://github.com/RemBog/FloatingTextAPI/wiki.